2019 Assessment of Fundamental Knowledge - Revised December 2018

-- A withdrawal fee of 25% of the assessment fee will be charged for withdrawal from the Assessment of Fundamental Knowledge, Assessment of Clinical Judgement, and/or Assessment of Clinical Skills after the registration deadline date but before the assessment date.
-Well documented evidence of illness or documentation of circumstances beyond a participant’s control must be supplied at the time of withdrawal.
+- A withdrawal fee of 25% of the fee will be charged in the case of withdrawal due to an unexpected or medical circumstance beyond the examinee’s control after the registration deadline date but before the assessment/examination date.
+Well documented evidence of illness or documentation of circumstances beyond the examinee’s control must be supplied at the time of withdrawal.

 - Manual rescore fees are non-refundable.

 - Participants may request to cancel their Assessment of Clinical Skills Appeal.
 Cancellations will be subject to an administrative fee of $200.